 The good news is the strategy to book gigs is the same whether you’re booking a small solo gig or an opening slot for a major artist.

 First, don’t let the difficulty of booking gigs get to you.
 It’s actually a good thing.
 The barrier to entry means fewer people do the necessary work, so the long process of booking gigs weeds out your competition.
 If you remember to follow-up with reminder emails at the appropriate times, you will be a consideration and stand out to the booking agents.
+Let’s learn how to book shows as an independent artist.

-A note about playing high exposure music gigs
+A note about playing high-exposure music gigs

 Playing for a large crowd is exhilarating, and it can be awesome exposure for you and your band.
 The audiences at these shows are fans of music and come specifically to be entertained by one of their favorite groups.
 They appreciate music and will give you their attention.